 This peak is not in the book.
 Updated July 2019

-  Anderson Peak is located at the northern end of the Beaverhead Range just west of the Continental Divide.
+Anderson Peak is located at the North End of the Beaverhead Mountains just west of the Continental Divide.
 It is a former fire lookout site.
 The tree-covered summit is located just off the Continental Divide Trail.
-There is a view to south toward the Pyramid Peak.
+There is a view south toward Pyramid Peak.
 USGS Gibbonsville

 Bing Young recounted the lookout history: Anderson Mountain is located at the head of Anderson Creek and Trapper Gulch in the North Fork Ranger District.
 It is only a mile from the Continental Divide and [was] the most northern of all the Salmon National Forest Lookouts.
 It can easily be reached by way of a road from Chief Joseph Pass.
 This road reportedly offers the best cross-country skiing in Lemhi County.

 Anderson Mountain apparently was selected as a lookout in the Winter of 1932-1933, as the Supervisor’s report indicates that it was budgeted for that Summer.
 A 70-foot lookout tower was erected on the site with a residence cabin below.
 It was always a third-degree lookout and was used only in emergencies.
 The Forest Supervisor at the time stated that the lookout point would be worthless without a tower.
 Salmon National Forest Fire Lookouts by Bing Young [1982, Page 17].